Towards an efficient and exact algorithm for dynamic dedicated path protection: Conclusions

 Future work could concentrate on applying the algorithm to related problems (e.g., establishing protected content-oriented connections to data centers), and further improving its performance with parallel computing.

-Furthermore, perhaps the principle of the incomparability of solutions could be applied to the path augmentation technique, thus making, e.g., the Suurballe algorithm even faster than the proposed algorithm.
+Furthermore, perhaps the principle of the incomparability of solutions could be applied to the path augmentation technique, thus making, e.g., the Suurballe algorithm, even faster than the proposed algorithm.

-The provided implementation does not require proprietary software, is implemented in modern C++ using the Boost Graph Library, and with modern functionality such as concepts, smart pointers, in-place object creation, and move semantics.
-The implementation can be used to replicate the presented results, and stress-test the proposed algorithm.
+The provided implementation does not require proprietary software, is implemented in modern C++ using the Boost Graph Library, and with modern functionality, such as concepts, smart pointers, in-place object creation, and move semantics.
+The implementation can be used to replicate the presented results, as well as stress-test the proposed algorithm.